mbrewerton/DotNetPivotalTrackerApi/README.md

 ## Release Notes

+### 1.2.0-Alpha
+- Added the ability to get stories in the Icebox
+- Added the ability to get stories in the Backlog
+- Added the ability to get stories in My Work for either the current user (by default) or by initials is passed as a query string
+- Added the ability to search stories using a search query string.
+Currently, this must match the query string rules of Pivotal Tracker search exactly.
+  - Note: Future release will provide a way to make this method easier to use without needing to provide a full query string.
+Suggestions welcomed.

 ### 1.1.1-Alpha
 - Fixed ability to create new stories
 - Fixed ability to add comments to stories